 The Department does not assign unique identifiers to people unless it is necessary for us to carry out our functions efficiently or is required by law.
 Nor does the Department adopt as our unique identifiers the unique identifiers from another organisation.
 The Department may, however, collect the unique identifiers assigned to you by another organisation, but will not disclose these without lawful authority.

 Access to, and correction of, information collected

 If you consider the personal information to be incorrect, incomplete, out of date or misleading, you can request that the information be amended by specifying the amendments that you want made.

-If you are not satisfied with the handling or outcome of your request for access to your personal information (or the Department’s correction of your personal information), you can lodge a complaint with the Ombudsman.
-The Ombudsman's Office can be contacted on 03 6233 6217, or 1800 001 170 (free call in Tasmania) or 1300 766 725 (cost of local call outside Hobart area), and by email at firstname.lastname@example.org.
+If you are not satisfied with the handling or outcome of your request to access your personal information (or the Department’s correction of your personal information), you can lodge a complaint with the Ombudsman.
+The Ombudsman's Office can be contacted on 1800 001 170 (free call in Tasmania) or 1300 766 725 (cost of local call anywhere in Australia), and by email at email@example.com.